aig-upf/tarski/README.md

     pip install tarski[sdd]

-Support for this is still experimental.
+Support for this is still experimental, as the installation of PySDD does not seem to be too pip-friendly.

 ### Software Requirements
 Tarski requires Python >= 3.6.
 The above installation instructions will install transparently